doug-wade/tybalt/packages/website/pages/props-guide.md

 });
 ```

 Props can also have a validator.
-Validation errors are pushed to the error stream of the observable.
+Validation errors are pushed to the error stream of the Reactive.

 ```javascript
 defineComponent({